panda3d/panda3d-docs/programming/render-attributes/fog.rst

    increases, the accuracy of the effect diminishes, up to a complete breakdown of the effect at a 90 degree angle."

+The :class:`.Fog` method
-The ``Fog`` method ``setLinearFallback(float angle, float onset, float opaque)`` defines how the fog should be rendered when the fog effect is diminished in this way. ``angle`` is the minimum viewing angle (angle between the camera direction and fog direction) at which the fallback effect will be employed. ``onset`` and ``opaque`` specify camera-relative onset and opaque distances that will be fallen back on, overriding the ``Fog`` node’s own onset and opaque distances.
+:meth:`setLinearFallback(float angle, float onset, float opaque) <.Fog.setLinearFallback>` defines how the fog should be rendered when the fog effect is diminished in this way. ``angle`` is the minimum viewing angle (angle between the camera direction and fog direction) at which the fallback effect will be employed. ``onset`` and ``opaque`` specify camera-relative onset and opaque distances that will be fallen back on, overriding the :class:`.Fog` node’s own onset and opaque distances.

-The ``setLinearFallback(float angle, float onset, float opaque)`` workaround will only look good in certain situations, for example when the fog is deep inside a dark cave.
+The linear fallback workaround will only look good in certain situations, for example when the fog is deep inside a dark cave.
 So in general, exponential mode fog is more useful than the default linear mode fog.

 Exponential Fog
 ~~~~~~~~~~~~~~~